 The Treasury began disbursing the first half of ARP state and local funds in May 2021, and many states and localities have been slow to spend the money.
-With final guidance from the Treasury addressing paid leave, and with the second half of the funding expected to be disbursed in May 2022, states and localities should now feel comfortable beginning to put these funds to work for workers by providing them with paid sick time and paid family and medical leave.
+With final guidance from the Treasury addressing paid leave, and with the second half of the funding made available in May 2022, states and localities should now feel comfortable beginning to put these funds to work for workers by providing them with paid sick time and paid family and medical leave.
 Under the ARP, states and localities have until December 31, 2024 to obligate their funds, and until December 31, 2026 to spend the funds.

 What the Treasury’s Rule and Supporting Materials Say on Paid Leave: